shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 # Creating the front-end with Vue.js

-It's finally time to create on our Vue components and build our app UI.
+It's finally time to create our Vue components and build our app UI.

 ### App